zenlm/zen-musician/README.md

 5. We find that [intro] label is less stable, so we recommend starting with [verse] or [chorus].

-6. For generating music with no vocal, see [issue 18](https://github.com/multimodal-art-projection/YuE/issues/18).
+6. For generating music with no vocal (instrumental only), see [issue 18](https://github.com/multimodal-art-projection/YuE/issues/18).

 ### Audio Prompt